NewForce-Cohort-4/tabloid-cli-the-deluge-flotilla/README.md

     - Search By Tag: Allows you to search for blogs, authors, posts, or all of them at once via tag name.
 ![TabloidCLI-Search-Menu](https://user-images.githubusercontent.com/70034359/117683732-5bdce480-b182-11eb-8513-10d728a6689a.png)

-    - Options Menu: Allows you to changee the background and foreground color of console.
+    - Options Menu: Allows you to change the background and foreground color of console.
 ![TabloidCLI-Options-Menu](https://user-images.githubusercontent.com/70034359/117683882-7c0ca380-b182-11eb-8ca5-a2902afd14e6.png)